What is the Northeast Derby Convention?

 How will you know my skill level?

 You will assess your own skill level when you purchase a pass.
 We have provided guidelines of what skills the coaches will expect you to have already at each level.

 If I sign up for the wrong classes can I switch?

 It will be difficult to switch your skill level after the fact, and you may be asked to sit if you sign up for advanced classes and cannot perform the required skills.

 Should men come to this event?

 Should referees/NSOs come to this event?

 Yes!
 Refs and NSO's will have a full schedule of classes and workshops designed specifically for them, as well as admittance into some non-contact on-skates classes.
 Find out more about referee participation here.

 Note that officials wanting to participate in contact-eligible classes (anything over beginner) must purchase a normal MVP skater pass (instead of the normal Ref/NSO pass).

 Should coaches come to this event?

 Yes!
 There are lots of seminars for coaches including a special all day session where coaches follow on-skates classes and see how the same subjects are approached at different levels.

 Can I just come and watch and take notes?

 Yes!
 Spectator passes are available, and you'll be allowed to sit in on any and all classes and seminars and participate in all off-skates activities (like the parties).

 What is a Black & White scrimmage?

 It is a huge derby scrimmage open to all skaters cleared for contact at the convention where you can put all of your newfound skills to the test!
-There will be one to kick off both Saturday and Sunday.
+There will be one to kick off both Saturday and Sunday and one will be held at an outdoor track - right in the middle of downtown Providence!

 What is the All-Star Bout?